uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 * Math Special Interest Group

 The Special Interest Groups (SIGs) facilitate an open forum for sharing knowledge, demonstrating new work and discussing relevant technical topics.

+The "rules of the road" for SIG meetings are as follows:
+* No confidential or trade secrets should be shared
+* Discussions should be high level and should avoid implementation details, these discussions and work belong in the Working Groups

 #### Technical Steering Committee